 As well as experimental research Pam has an interest in applying science to social situations including in the context of education.
 She is particularly interested in children and young people’s pro-and anti-social behaviour, aspirations, identity, affect, motivation, and self-concept and the international relevance and appropriateness of measures mainly developed in the northern hemisphere to other countries and regions.
 In the same vein, Pam is committed to the need to ensure that all regions of the world are able to engage in the ‘open science movement’ as both contributors as well as recipients, including and in particular the need for social sciences to be an equal partner in the international science arena.
 Pam is actively committed to Gender Equality in Science and represents IUPsyS on the Standing Committee on Gender Equality in Science (SCGES).

-As well as her strong scientific record, Pam also has international leadership experience, in international capacity building.
-Before her election as President Elect, Professor Maras served two terms of office as an elected member of the IUPsyS Executive Committee, during which time she led and was on the leadership team for international capacity building.
-This has included work in Eastern Europe, the ASEAN region, the Caribbean and Latin America, having been involved in activity leading to declarations of regional collaboration in the Caribbean and Africa.
-This work represents Pam’s strongly held belief in the importance of local involvement in setting agenda and the important role of the Union in the promotion and dissemination of psychological science and practice for public good.
+As well as her strong scientific record, Pam has international leadership experience in international capacity building.
+Before her election as President-Elect, Professor Maras served two terms of office as an elected member of the IUPsyS Executive Committee, during which time she led and was on the leadership team for international capacity building.
+This has included work in Africa, Europe, the ASEAN region, the Caribbean, and Latin America, having been involved in activities leading to declarations of regional collaboration in the Caribbean, Africa, and the Asia Pacific region.
+This work represents Pam’s strongly held belief in the importance of local involvement in agenda-setting and the important role of the Union in the promotion and dissemination of psychological science and practice for public good.